Aurigny: Recent history

 In April 2015, Aurigny acquired an ATR 42-500 on dry lease from Nordic Aviation Capital for use on London City – Guernsey services, and as a back-up aircraft.
 In December of that year, Aurigny announced a new year-round route from Guernsey to Leeds Bradford (commencing 27 May 2016), and a summer seasonal service to Norwich (commencing 14 May 2016), using its ATR 42 and ATR 72 aircraft.
 In February 2016, Aurigny announced that it would operate a summer seasonal service from Guernsey to Barcelona, to be operated by its Embraer 195 over four weekends from 23 July to 13 August 2016.
 Additionally, it applied to operate a summer seasonal service between Guernsey and London Luton from March 2017.

 In November 2015, the States of Guernsey agreed to recapitalise Aurigny's holding company, Cabernet Ltd, by paying off £25m of existing and expected debt.
 The airline signed a Memorandum of Understanding with the States of Guernsey and the States of Alderney, putting in place a system of communication between the three parties as well as a basic service level agreement, in February 2016.

-Aurigny announced new accessibility initiatives as of October 2024, including improved aisle seats, armrests, and ramps.
-The updates aim to create a more accommodating travel experience for passengers of different abilities.
+In August 2020, Mark Darby announced his retirement from Aurigny.
+He was replaced by Nico Bezuidenhout, who had previously founded and served as CEO at the (now defunct) South African low-cost carrier Mango.
+That same year, it was announced that chairman Andrew Haining would also be stepping down.
+His replacement, Kevin George, was formerly CEO of Monarch Airlines, and worked as a non-executive director at the Isles of Scilly Steamship Company, the parent company of the Cornish regional airline Isles of Scilly Skybus.

+In October 2024, Aurigny announced it had spent around £300,000 on improvements in accessibility, including improved aisle seats, adjustable armrests, and additional boarding ramps.
+The airline stated that the purpose of the improvements was to "provide greater comfort and ease" and "offer better protection from the elements" to passengers with reduced mobility when boarding and disembarking flights.

+GR678 at its most tracked period.

 In August 2025, a routine flight from Guernsey to Manchester gained significant attention on the flight-tracking platform Flightradar24.
 Operated as GR678, it became the most tracked flight on the site during that period, with over 1.3 million users monitoring it simultaneously.
 This surge in interest placed the flight among the most tracked flights so far on Flightradar24.